Hacking PowerPoint for Fun & Profit

 Fun Fact: PowerPoint Files are just zipped directories of plaintext

 XML.
-You can find any old .pptx
+You can find any old .pptx file on your machine and

 unzip it: